nodejs/Release/README.md

 _See [issues](https://github.com/nodejs/LTS/issues) for discussion on kicking off this working group._

-# Strawman LTS
+# Proposed LTS

-On Monday, June 29th, the LTS WG met and discussed a strawman LTS plan.
-The basic details are as follows:
+The Proposed LTS Plan is:

 1. The next LTS release will be cut from the Converged Repo (nodejs/node) once the convergence of the joyent/node and nodejs/io.js streams has been completed.
+The current target is to move to the fully converged stream by the end of August, 2015, with the first LTS release cut during the first week of October, 2015.
-2. After that, new LTS releases will occur once every 12 months, at around the same time each year.
+2. After that, new LTS releases will occur once every 12 months, at the same time each year.
 3. Every LTS release will be actively maintained for a period of 18 months from the date the LTS release is cut.
 After the 18 months have passed, the release will transition into Maintenance mode until the current LTS